Tuesday, February 02, 2016

 God allows trials in our lives because there is obviously something He wants us to learn from that particular situation.
 When we don’t pass the test it seems that God continues to bring that particular trial back into our life until we do pass the test...kinda like in the Groundhog Day movie.

 Like Phil Connors sometimes we try to manipulate or take advantage of the situation we’re going through, other times we try to fight against it.
 But when we finally stop and examine our lives and priorities, then we pass the test and move forward.
 We learn and grow spiritually from the situation.

 Many of us complain when we are tested.
-We pray for patience, so God allows us to be tested so we can develop our patience, and then we complain.
-Our character is both developed and revealed by tests.
+We pray for patience, and God allows us to be tested so we can develop our patience, and then we complain more.
+Our character is both developed and revealed by the testing of our faith.
 “When troubles come your way, consider it an opportunity for great joy.
 For you know that when your faith is tested, your patience has a chance to grow.”
 James 1:2-3

 It's not a matter of "if" the storm is going to come, it's just a question of "when".
 People have this idea that when you turn your life over to Jesus you won't have any more difficulties.
 Christians are not immune to difficulties and hardships but we are responsible for our reactions to the trials we encounter.
 The Apostle Paul probably suffered more hardship than any other Christian and yet he learned to welcome the trials.
 He said “We can rejoice, too, when we run into problems and trials, for we know that they help us develop endurance.
 And endurance develops strength of character, and character strengthens our confident hope of salvation.”
 Romans 5:3-4